Wake1st/CitySmashinCrittersRevival/README.md

 I choose to revive the first 3d game I worked on - [City Smashin Critters](https://github.com/Wake1st/CitySmashinCritters).
 This time around, I'm using Godot instead of Unity.

+## Contributions

+- fork this repo
+- clone the fork with the clone command: `git clone *repo address*`
+- fetch remote branches: `git fetch origin`
+- checkout the prototype branch: `git checkout prototype`
+- create a new branch off of prototype: `git checkout -b *branch name*`
+- make changes
+- track changes: `git add .`
+- create a commit: `git commit -m "commit message"`
+- push commit to remote: `git push origin *branch name*`
+- when finished, notify dev or create a Pull Request in GitHub

+## Model Importing

+- add to the "assets/models/"
+- double click the model file to open the advanced import settings
+- select each animation real and set the `Loop Mode` to "Linear"

+## Big Slamma Editing

+- these changes should be kept to the "Big Slamma" imported scene and attached script
+- make sure any animation name changes are updated in the script

 ## Issues

 - [ ] there seems to be an issue when using the special a second time